These story stones were created as part of The Golden Book Challenge.

 Many readers were appalled at the idea of cutting the pages of their beloved Golden Books.
 Surprisingly, that didn’t seem to bother me so much.
 I suppose because I dog-ear and write in many of my books.
 What I did grapple with was losing the story element from the books by cutting the pages.
 I was hoping that whatever I decided to do with my damaged Golden Books, I would still be able to continue sharing the Golden Book stories with my daughter.

-While I was brainstorming ideas something else was happening in my home: My daughter was (and still is) asking for me to tell her stories: at breakfast, in the car, and at nap-times, and I am running out of ideas.
+While I was brainstorming ideas, something else was happening in my home: My daughter was (and still is) asking for me to tell her stories.
+ALL THE TIME: at breakfast, in the car, and at nap times, and I am rapidly running out of ideas.
+I needed new ideas, and I needed them FAST!

 Story Stones:

-Stones have been painted and used in story telling for centuries by indigenous cultures.
-In the past, I’ve seen story stones created for children at Red BirdCraft and Childhood 101.
+Stones have been painted and used in storytelling for centuries by indigenous cultures.

 Story Stones are great for story-telling but they are also: